2022 Gartner® Magic Quadrant™ SIEM

 Amazon Web Services (AWS) introduced AWS Config in 2014 to help users of their services track changes to the configuration of EC2 instances and other AWS resources.
 This offering was further enhanced in following years with the introduction of AWS Config Rules.
 AWS Config Rules allow the user to configure and respond to configuration changes in an automated manner.

 In this article, we’re going to take a quick look at both AWS Config and AWS Config Rules, and how to implement them.
 As a case study, we’re going to look at setting up a rule to manage compliance with required tagging standards.
-The ease with which an engineer can create, provision and update resources within the AWS environment is hugely beneficial, but can become a compliance management nightmare for those who are responsible for the management of organizations’ AWS assets.
+The ease with which an engineer can create, provision and update resources within the AWS environment is hugely beneficial, but can become a compliance management nightmare for those who are responsible for the AWS configuration management.
 Tagging standards compliance is just one example of how AWS Config Rules can be leveraged to support those responsible for governance.

 AWS Config is a service which provides the user with an inventory of AWS Resources in their account and a history of configuration changes to those resources.
 To enable AWS Config for your account, log in to your AWS Console and navigate to the Config Dashboard.

 You configure the settings for AWS Config at the region level.
 The easiest way to set this up is to click on the Get started button.
 The initial configuration steps require you to select:

 I used the default settings for AWS Config in my account and then clicked Next to move on to the rules.
 Let’s look at what AWS Config Rules are and how they work before we look at configuring the rules.